Axle Whitehead

 Axle Whitehead (born 16 December 1980) is an Australian TV host, singer, musician, and actor.
 He was a host on Video Hits.
 In 2008, he released his first studio album Losing Sleep which debuted outside the ARIA top 50.
 He also played Liam Murphy in Channel Seven's Home and Away and was the host of The World's Strictest Parents.
 In 2015, Whitehead began playing the role of Davis, a musician, in the Showtime series, Shameless.
-He formerly hosted game show The Wall.
+He formerly hosted the game show The Wall.

 Career

 Music

 In 1999 Whitehead was accepted into the Victorian College of the Arts to study Jazz Improvisation, then toured Australia and China with various bands.
 He was originally a contestant on the first series of Australian Idol in 2003.
 He failed to win the competition but made it into the top twenty.
 After being spotted on Idol, he was hired to host the television music show, Video Hits on Network Ten, hosting from 2004 to 1 November 2006.
 He traveled the world interviewing artists such as Beyonce, Justin Timberlake, Oasis and Duran Duran.
 In October 2006, Whitehead was sacked as TV presenter of Video Hits after exposing himself on stage during the ARIA Music Awards.

 Whitehead's debut single "I Don't Do Surprises" was released on radio during January 2008, debuting at No. 8 on the ARIA Charts in Australia on 17 March 2008.
 It also received airplay on Nova radio and surfaced on TV advertisements for popular Channel 10 shows House and Women's Murder Club, and Channel 7's Home and Away, being described as a cross between Coldplay and Robbie Williams.
 His debut album, Losing Sleep was mixed by UK mixer, David Treahearn and released through Roadshow Music on 22 August 2008.
 Whitehead made his return to Video Hits on 24 February 2008, and to Australian Idol on 5 September 2008, though only as a guest to promote his debut album.
 The third single off Losing Sleep, Satellite has received significant play on Channel V and Video Hits.

-Whitehead has also become the face of upmarket clothing brand 'Marcs'.
-His image has appeared on buses and print advertisements for the summer/autumn campaign.